Disaster Risk Finance & Governance

 - Strengthening risk governance and the role of central agencies through the ‘Resilient Development Financing Unit’ within the Ministry of Finance (MoF) in Tonga.
 This is a result of a joint initiative with the Government of Tonga, PIFS and UNDP Pacific Risk Resilience Programme.
 The establishment of the RDFU is the first part of a staged approach to strengthen the Ministry’s leadership capacity to support achievement of the national resilient development agenda.
 The Division is now playing critical role in working with the World Bank on developing Tonga’s National Disaster Risk Financing Strategy.

 - Supported the review of the Republic of Marshall Islands (RMI) Joint National Action Plan on Climate Change Adaptation and Disaster Risk Management 2014-2018 (JNAP).
 The outcome of the review has informed the strengthening of risk governance for RMI as being pursued through the PREP 2 Project.
-A Case study was also developed and will be published in mid-2021 for this review.
+A Case study was also developed and published in June 2021 for this review.
 This is also part of the knowledge product series to enhance regional and national advocacy efforts for the FRDP and share lessons learnt on mainstreaming of climate and disaster, and overall resilience building agenda.